iihoo/FullStackOpen2019-part3/README.md

 The phonebook application is deployed to heroku at https://secret-castle-09186.herokuapp.com/

+The application uses MongoDB: the phonebook data is stored at MongoDB Atlas.

 This repository was developed as the backend for the phonebook application from part 2 of the Full Stack Open 2019 course (https://github.com/iihoo/FullStackOpen2019/tree/master/exercises/osa2/puhelinluettelo).

 This repository also includes the build version of the front end for the phonebook application.